Anna Mária BALÁZS

 I worked for several architecture firms and had two babies.
 With a new interest in the potential effect of the physical environment on children, I enrolled in a new Master’s degree program at the Université de Montréal, and became involved in the budding field of Environmental Psychology.

-Following graduation, I was retained on the faculty and did further research that resulted in the publication of my book The Urban Nest.
-This book was eventually translated into Japanese.
+Following graduation from that program, I became a part-time faculty member.
+Additional research on my chosen topic resulted in the publication of my book The Urban Nest in 1977.
+This book was later translated into Japanese.

-This is when I started my work in General Systems Theory and Cybernetics.
-I was used to the concept of systems in architecture, and my work in environmental psychology explored the relationship between the child (system A) and their physical environment (system B).
-I was ready for larger concepts.
+In the Ph.D. program, I started my work in General Systems Theory and Cybernetics.
+At the time, it seemed like a small deviation since I was used to the concept of systems in both architecture and my work exploring the relationship between the child (system A) and their physical environment (system B).

 If you are interested in my resume